 We asked Vermont farmers and chefs for their favorite Thanksgiving recipes featuring Vermont-grown food.
 Here are their delicious responses.
 Happy Thanksgiving!

 "This is one of our special brunch dishes!
 The caramelized onions are a wonderful side dish on their own but make a beautiful side when placed in a tart shell with cheddar cheese and sliced apples.
 It is delicious to serve at a brunch, on the side, or as an appetizer, and tastes best, I think, even at room temperature.
-We love using all local and organic ingredients in it." ~ Shared by Dorothy Read of Readmore Inn
+We love using all local and organic ingredients in it." ~ Shared by Dorothy Read

 For the caramelized onions:

 Slice the onions thinly, you should have a heaping quart.
 Heat a sauté pan and melt butter.
 For this preparation, I use an enameled cast-iron pan or stainless steel.
-Avoid non-stick pans as these do not encourage the lovely browning.
+Avoid non-stick pans as they do not encourage the lovely browning.